Position | Location | Closes |

 ||

-UWF Explore Camps is an academic-based summer camp program offering a variety of summer camp themes each week from Explore Hogwarts to LEGO Robotics.
+Established in 2006, UWF Explore Camps is an academic-based summer camp program offering a variety of summer camp themes each week from Explore Hogwarts to LEGO Robotics.
 Summer camp assistants work with lead instructors to deliver hands-on, fun experiences to youth aged 5-17.
+A mixture of STEAM-based academics plus a creative atmosphere results in a one-of-a-kind summer camp (STEAM is an acronym for science, technology, engineering, art, and math).

 • Improving your leadership, communication, and time management skills